 After the Cinco de Mayo Battle:

 Endure, the French did not.
-Three years after taking over of Mexico, Maximilian was dead and the Mexicans regained control of their beloved country.
+Finally, three years after taking over Mexico, Maximilian was dead, and the Mexicans regained control of their beloved country.

 Why The French Were in Mexico: